Iterates of quantum operations: Mean ergodic theorems

-The supporting references of the above proof are considering general $C^*$-algebras and in our case we deal only with special $C^*$-algebras.
 In the subsequent part we discuss very general mean ergodic theorems for a power bounded operator $T: \mathcal{B} \rightarrow \mathcal{B}$ on a Banach space $\mathcal{B}$.
-We are interested in the convergence of the averages $A_n(T)=n^{-1} \sum^n_{i=1} T^i$, Ces\`{a}ro mean of the first $n$ iterates of $T$.
-We introduce the following two closed linear subspaces \cite{Krengel}
+We are interested in the convergence of the averages $A_n(T)=n^{-1} \sum^n_{i=1} T^i$, the so-called Ces\`{a}ro mean of the first $n$ iterates of $T$.
+We introduce the following two closed linear subspaces \cite{Krengel}: